 Use Relevant Keywords

 Be sure that you are including keywords that best fit your experience, beefing up your most recent positions.
 If you were a warehouse worker, be sure to add a sentence or two about some of the tasks that you performed.
 Employers will be looking for keywords that fit the jobs they have available and the more detailed your resume, the better your chances of landing an interview.

 Focus on Skills

 What skills have you learned and gained from your past experiences that you can bring to a future employer?
 More important than titles, more important than the names of the companies where you worked in the past, are the skills you will bring with you.

 Some opportunities may not seem like a good fit at first, but be open to different levels of work.
 Be clear on what you can do, and what jobs you want going forward.
-This type of information can easily be added as your opening resume objective/statement.
-In addition, you may have transferable skills.
+This type of information can easily be added as your opening resume objective.
 Your experience in a different industry than the one you are applying for may apply nicely.
 Don’t be afraid to acknowledge that you may be new to the industry, but are confident in your ability to transfer your skills from previous experience.

 Have you had a large reduction in responsibility?
-For example, were you a Plant Manager previously, but in your most recent position, a retail sales clerk?
-Potential employers might wonder what happened.
-It’s OK –be prepared to explain why.
+For example, were you previously a plant manager but in your most recent position, a retail sales clerk?
+Potential employers may wonder what happened.
+Just be prepared to explain why.
 Were you looking to try something new?
 Did you get laid off and needed to find something else rather quickly?
-Don’t hide topics that some may perceive as a concern.
+Be upfront about topics that some employers may perceive as a concern.

 Employers want to see that you have stayed long enough at previous employers to add value, learn new skills, and build longevity and loyalty with the company.
 Too many job shifts in too short a time period may suggest that you won’t stick around for them either.
 Also: Are there gaps in your employment?
 Be prepared to have a conversation about this during an interview or simply note this in your resume.
 Employers want to hire those who are going to commit to their company.